 In our first podcast episode, we cover the big question: How do I stay present and grounded while everything is changing?
-Geneva Robins and Melissa Adams answer this giant question and chat about their favourite topic, Reiki.
+Geneva Robins and Melissa Jaswal (Adams) answer this giant question and chat about their favourite topic, Reiki.

 What do you do when everything turns upside down?
 Reiki really helps us to feel supported through big changes.
 When we are full of worry or concern, Reiki helps to hold space for our highest good.
 The Reiki therapist holds a high-vibration space for you to join that energy that you want to stay in.

 Grounded and powerful

 Reiki is a practice Melissa can always return to; it has been life-changing and magical.
 For Geneva, Reiki is so transformational.
 It’s a doorway to the Divine.
 As Reiki practitioners, we learn to tap into that energy and information.
 It creates a space where you can open up to your insight and wisdom.

 Daily practice for Melissa is all about grounding.
 Planting her feet on the earth and allowing that sturdy earth energy to move through is a tool she learned in Level I Reiki.
 Guided meditation is also a big part of Melissa’s practice that helps her even on the hardest day.
 Her favourites include Sam Harris meditations, LunaHolistic meditations, and Insight Timer.

 Even for an experienced meditator, guided meditation can help settle things when you’re in big emotions.

 Geneva’s practice when things are really shaken up is to get help from others.
 Asking for help can be the world’s hardest thing.
 She will book in for wellness sessions as soon as she spots that she’s in a big moment.
 The power of having someone listen to your story without agenda is a huge gift.